sebastiansauer/stats-nutshell/index.md

 -   skimr
 -   ISLR

 For the Bayes models you'll need some extra software (free, save and stable), but somewhat more hassle to install.
 Using Bayes in this course is *optional*.
 You don't miss a lot if you don't use it.

 -   rstanarm

 For the R package `{rstanarm}` to run, you'll need to [install RStan](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started).
 On Windows, this amounts to installing RTools.
-On Mac, you'll need to install the XCode CLI^[possibly you need also a Fortran compiler, but maybe that's optional].
+On Mac, you'll need to install the XCode CLI[^index-2].

+[^index-2]: possibly you need also a Fortran compiler, but maybe that's optional

 In sum, follow the instructions on the RStan website.
 It's unfortunately a bit complicated.

 ### Data